-To take a step back your shoulder is the joint that is formed by your upper arm bone, (humerus) and a triangular shaped bone sitting on your rib cage which we call the shoulder blade or scapula to get all Latin about it.
+To take a step back your shoulder is the joint that is formed by your upper arm bone, (humerus) and a triangular shaped bone sitting on your rib cage which we call the shoulder blade or scapula.

 There are muscles working from the scapula to the rib cage, scapula to humerus and scapula to the neck.

 This dynamic complex allows us to move our arm and hand in space in a wide arc and acts as a force transmitter for the upper limb.